An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Trajectory Planning

-As such, we ensure a certain level of robustness during the swing phase (also labeled as three-stance phase) which is the most critical in terms of stability (the friction region is typically smaller), and actuation capability as only three legs support the whole robot weight and the other possible external wrenches.
+This phase (also labeled as three-\revisedtext{contact} phase) is the most critical in terms of stability (the friction region is typically smaller) and actuation capability, as only three legs support the whole robot weight and the other possible external wrenches.
 After each touch-down (\ie at the start of a move-body phase), the next feasible region $\mathcal{Y}_{far}$ is computed, based on the future three stance legs (known from the foot sequence).
-A feasible target \gls{com} position, using the criterion explained below, is then chosen.
+A \revisedtextthird{FP} target \gls{com} position, using the criterion explained below, is then chosen.
 In such manner, the feasibility is ensured when the next swing foot is lifted and the robot is only supported by three feet.
-A quintic polynomial trajectory for the \gls{com} is generated linking the current \gls{com} position with the chosen target and is tracked during the move-body phase in progress.
-As mentioned in Section \ref{sec:recap_feasible}, the Jacobians used to evaluate the force polytopes of the contact legs make the feasible region configuration-dependent.
-Therefore, we choose to compute them at the configuration associated to the target \gls{com} position provided by the heuristics.
+A quintic polynomial trajectory for the \gls{com} is generated linking the current \gls{com} position with the chosen target and is tracked during the move-body phase in progress. \revisedtextthird{Figure \ref{fig:planning_flowchart} provides a flowchart of the planning algorithms.} As mentioned in Section \ref{sec:recap_feasible}, the Jacobians used to evaluate the force polytopes of the contact legs make the feasible region configuration-dependent.
+Therefore, the region should be recomputed for each CoM location along the planned trajectory.
+To simplify the planning problem, we instead evaluate the region using the leg Jacobians computed at a configuration corresponding to the \revisedtextthird{SP} CoM target.
+The use of a single Jacobian can be further justified by the analysis done in \cite{orsolino18ral}, which showed that the variation of the Jacobian, around a specific configuration, has negligible effect on the contact forces.
 To introduce a level of robustness against uncertainties, the planning of the target is done considering a \textit{scaled} version of the feasible region $s\mathcal{Y}_{far}$ with a tunable scaling coefficient $s \in (0, 1)$.